mbrown1413/Puyo-AI/tests/data/README.md

  * `board_recording1.pickle` - Recorded from a human playing in practice mode.
         Originally from recorded video "footage3", not included in this repo.
+ * `board_recording2.pickle` - Recording from the `SimpleComboAI` playing in
+        practice mode.
+Originally from recorded video "practice_ai_1" not included in this repo.